JirkaEifler/Insurance-PDF-Parser/PDF_Parser/README.md

 - Update README for new features

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This project is proprietary software.
+- © 2025 Jiří Eifler.
+- All rights reserved.
+- No part of this repository may be copied, modified, distributed, or used without explicit written permission from the author.

 ## 🆘 Support